appinha/42cursus-03-libasm/README.md

 **2. Install requirements**

 To compile assembly code, an _assembler_ is required.
-To install `nasm` assembler, run:
+To install the `nasm` assembler, run:

 ```shell
 $ sudo apt-get install nasm